Perenco: Mexico

+Land invasion scandal

+In 2020, Perenco faced allegations that it used local authorities to repress the communities of Tabasco and landowners who refused to accept the contracts it had imposed.
+The owners of the land reported the allegations to the National Human Rights Commission (Mexico) and the Government of Mexico.

+Caribbean

 Trinidad and Tobago

 In December 2016, Perenco acquired the Teak, Samaan and Poui (TSP) fields offshore the south-east coast of Trinidad from Repsol.
 Perenco is the operator and holds 70% interest in the assets with state owned Heritage and NGC holding the remaining 30%.
 TSP produces more than 10,000 bopd from Plio-Pleistocene sandstone reservoirs.
 Perenco is the largest foreign oil producer operating in Trinidad and Tobago.